qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_selection_tools.rst

   * within
   * crosses

-  For console usage the precicates must be defined as an array of Unicode strings, eg. [u'intersects',u'contains']
+  For console usage the predicates must be defined as an array of Unicode strings, eg. [u'intersects',u'contains']